tannerdolby/tannerdolby.com/src/writing/using-modules-node.md

 > If you don't want code in a file to be used elsewhere or shared between files, simply don't use `module.exports` as you don't wish to export any code from that file.

-Below is a simple line chart outlining one large file `server.js`, which will have it's code separated into "modules".
+Below is a demo of sorts outlining one large file `server.js`, which will have it's code separated into "modules".
 These modules will contain related code extracted from `server.js` that can be exported and reused throughout the application.

 ```js